What is the Weight Limit for a Rooftop Tent on a VW California Camper?

 Do I really need a special torque wrench to install my rooftop tent mounting hardware, or can I just tighten them down real good?

-Look, 'tighten them down real good' is how I used to fix everything, and it usually ended up costing me more later.
+'Tighten them down real good' is a tempting shortcut that usually costs more later.
 For rooftop tent mounts, manufacturers often specify a torque setting.
 Using the wrong torque can mean they loosen up over time, leading to annoying rattles or, worse, the tent shifting.
 A decent torque wrench isn't super expensive, maybe $30-$50 for a basic one, and it ensures your $2000 tent stays securely attached.
 It’s the $50 version of peace of mind.

 What happens if I put a rooftop tent on my California and then drive through a really strong crosswind, and the whole thing starts wobbling like crazy?